-This information was provided by the Zambia Tourism team members who travelled around Zambia for 4 weeks with a trailer in late 2014.
-The team travelled on major national roads (mostly tarred with potholes in certain sections across the country), minor or more remote gravel and dirt roads, tracks through national parks and mountain escarpments.
+This information was provided by the Zambia Tourism team members who travelled around Zambia for four weeks with a trailer.
+The team drove on major national roads (mostly tarred with potholes in certain sections across the country), minor or more remote gravel and dirt roads, tracks through national parks and mountain escarpments.
 On some of these roads it was rare to see another car for hours on end, let alone other tourists.
-Below is a list of some of the equipment that the team would suggest taking, and some other useful suggestions
+Below is a list of some of the equipment that the team would suggest taking, and some other useful advice:

-- 2 spare tyres for both your vehicle and trailer.
+- Two spare tyres for both your vehicle and trailer

 - Spare fuses

 - Spare basic filters (oil, fuel and air).
 It might be worth putting in an extra inline fuel filter if you use a diesel engine to avoid dirty fuel blocking your main filter.

 - Tyre repair kit

 - Globes for lights

 - Extra front spotlights to increase visibility when driving at night (although you should avoid driving at night as animals roam freely).

 - Minimum 100l / 26gal of fuel and ideally extra jerry cans so you can carry around 140l / 36gal.
 Tip: put in fuel whenever you can even if you are just topping up.
 Don’t pass a petrol station without stopping.

 - High-lift jack, industrial bottle jack or air jack